techbrett/OfficeDocs-SkypeForBusiness/Teams/new-teams-vdi-requirements-deploy.md

 To deploy the new Microsoft Teams client to your organization, select one of the following options.

 >[!IMPORTANT]
 >You must use the latest version of the bootstrapper.exe.
-If you have downloaded the .exe previously, verify you have the latest version by viewing **Properties > Details > Product version** on your version and compare it to the properties on the latest download.
+If .exe was already downloaded, check **Properties > Details > Product version** for your version and compare it to the properties on the latest download.

 > [!NOTE]
 > Make sure you have these KBs in your system, as they address many [policy settings restricting download and installation](/microsoftteams/troubleshoot/teams-administration/fix-new-teams-installation-issues#policy-settings-restricting-download--install) of new Teams.